Huegoxaga/notes/python/standard-library.md

   - sometimes, `sys.exit(main(sys.argv))` is used under `if __name__ == '__main__':` block for a good modularized structure
 - `sys.stderr.write("Error!\n")` output error messages
 - `sys.path[0]` returns the directory path of the running python script
+- `sys.path.append(dir)` will make file inside the folder visible for import in the current python script

 ## getopt